-AP source: California hires Justin Wilcox as new head coach
+California hires Justin Wilcox as new head coach

 BERKELEY, Calif.
-(AP) -- California has hired Wisconsin defensive coordinator Justin Wilcox as its new head coach to replace the fired Sonny Dykes.
+(AP) -- California changed directions with its football program Saturday, hiring longtime college defensive coordinator Justin Wilcox as head coach to replace the offensive-minded Sonny Dykes.

-A person familiar with the move confirmed the hiring on Saturday, less than a week after Dykes' surprising firing.
-The person spoke on condition of anonymity because the school had not announced it.
-ESPN first reported that Wilcox had finalized a five-year contract with the Golden Bears.

-Athletic director Mike Williams said he made the move to fire Dykes at the unusual time of six weeks after the end of season in part because he wanted a coach committed to Cal after Dykes flirted with various job openings in recent years and needed someone who could excite a fan base that had grown apathetic in recent years.
+Dykes was fired last Sunday after four seasons of sometimes dynamic offense combined with one of the worst defenses in the country.
+After earning just one bowl berth and one winning record in his tenure and angering the administration and fan base by flirting with various job openings, Dykes was fired six weeks after the end of the season.

+Athletic director Mike Williams set out to find a coach who would be committed to Cal and would excite Golden Bears followers and he hopes he did just that with Wilcox, a former Cal assistant.

+''I couldn't be more excited to become head football coach at the University of California,'' Wilcox said in a statement. ''It has been a dream of mine to lead a college football program and there's no better place than here at Cal where I got my start and at a school that means so much to me.

-He hopes Wilcox does just that.
-The son of NFL Hall of Famer and former San Francisco 49ers linebacker Dave Wilcox, has never been a head coach before but did spend three years as linebackers coach at Cal from 2003-05 under Jeff Tedford and has been a defensive coordinator for the past 11 seasons at Boise State, Tennessee, Washington, Southern California and Wisconsin.
+The son of Pro Football Hall of Famer and former San Francisco 49ers linebacker Dave Wilcox, has never been a head coach before but did spend three years as linebackers coach at Cal from 2003-05 under Jeff Tedford and has been a defensive coordinator for the past 11 seasons at Boise State, Tennessee, Washington, Southern California and Wisconsin.

 The Badgers ranked seventh in total defense and fourth in scoring defense in Wilcox's one season at Wisconsin.
+The Badgers finished ninth in the AP poll.

+''I'm truly very thankful for all that Justin did for our program and how he did it,'' Badgers coach Paul Chryst said. ''In one year he had a big impact on our players, our staff and our families.
+He's very deserving of this opportunity.
+I'm extremely happy for him and wish him all the best.''

 The change from Dykes to Wilcox is a dramatic one.
 Dykes' ''Bear Raid'' offense put up big numbers in his four seasons at Cal behind quarterbacks Jared Goff and Davis Webb but the Bears struggled each year defensively, in part because of the fast pace of the offense and the lack of enough strength on both sides of the ball.